 - The “Digest Authentication” is currently not supported for “Picture on ring”.

 If a bell is rung and no one answers, a snapshot image is automatically saved.
 Using the visualisation, you can view the last 10 images.
 If the memory of your Miniserver is already full, it can happen that the photo download is aborted automatically.
 There is no limit to the maximum size of an image, which is dependent on the free memory of the Miniserver.

 You can find a complete setup guide for the Loxone Intercom here.

 INTERNET EXPLORER TROUBLESHOOTING

-From versions 6 onwards of Internet Explorer it is no longer possible to have username and password direct in the URL of the camera.
-This is however necesseary for automatic authentication for an updated camera image in the door controller.
+From versions 6 onwards of Internet Explorer it is no longer possible to have username and password directly in the URL of the camera.
+This is however necessary for automatic authentication for an updated camera image in the door controller.

 GOOGLE CHROME TROUBLESHOOTING

-You can get round these issues by changing the target path in the properties of Google Chrome with a command.
+You can get around these issues by changing the target path in the properties of Google Chrome with a command.

 STEP 1: CHROME PROPERTIES

 Right-click on the Chrome shortcut on your desktop and then click on ‘Properties’.